Ibexian/EastMeetsKitchen/_posts/2016-06-10-quick-and-easy-vietnamese-pho.md

 <img src="/images/207-7.jpg">
 </figure>

-Pho is really one of those rare instances where neither the protein nor the noodles are the star; it's really the background broth surrounding the whole thing that gives this Vietnamese noodle dish its distinctive and uttering delicious characteristic.
+Really though, pho is  one of those rare instances where neither the protein nor the noodles are the star of the dish; it's the background broth surrounding the whole thing that gives this Vietnamese noodle dish its distinctive and uttering delicious characteristic.
+Hope you all enjoy!

 <figure class="half">
 <img src="/images/207-4.jpg">